 The essence of our approach is founded on the understanding that every child goes through three distinct phases of development:

 - Infancy and Early Childhood (0-7)

 - Adolescence (14-21)

-Each of these stages requires a different approach in order to meet and engage the intellectual, physical, emotional, and social needs of the growing child.
+Each of these stages requires a different approach to meet and engage the growing child's intellectual, physical, emotional, and social needs.
 We base our educational model on three pillars: goodness, beauty, and truth.

 During Early Childhood (Kindergarten), we help children hold on to the sense that the world is good.
 Learning occurs by facilitating self-initiated exploration through play.